SinisterSpatula/RetroflagGpiGuides/README.md

 ![Logo Image](https://sinisterspatula.github.io/RetroflagGpiGuides/images/GuidesBanner.png)

-> News: Screenshots from your Gpi, Cloud sync saves, Spotify on Gpi, Boot Logo Pack, revised safeshutdown, Added Pico-8 guide,  Fixed discord link.
+> News: Pegasus Front End guide and new gameOS modified theme, checkout the [Video](https://youtu.be/d6TMs_Oz6CI).
+Screenshots from your Gpi, Cloud sync saves, Spotify on Gpi, Boot Logo Pack, revised safeshutdown, Added Pico-8 guide,  Fixed discord link.
 Added N64 to emulators chart.
 Added theme links.

 > If you would like to contribute to these guides, create a fork of them on github, add your modifications, then make a pull request to send your changes and additions to be merged, here:  [Github Repository Link.](https://github.com/SinisterSpatula/RetroflagGpiGuides)